Augmental MouthPad

 Phase 0 Project Details

 We sometimes have a hard time convincing young, cash-strapped companies of the necessity of the Phase 0 work to the success of their project – they often want to dive straight into full-scale development.
 But we believe that it is too expensive to not do a Phase 0, because this evaluation can often change the trajectory of a project completely.
-Doing a thorough pre-flight check can save a lot of grief and reduce wasted effort, budget, and time in the long-run.
+Doing a thorough pre-flight check can save a lot of grief—as well as effort, money, and time— in the long run.
 We wanted to offer a free Phase 0 to a deserving company to help boost them in their next steps forward.

 The Simbex and Augmental teams rapidly got the project up and running and collaborated together on a combination of cloud-based tools, including Microsoft Teams, Google Docs, GitHub, and Notion.
 Augmental shared video clips of the production process, Simbex shared document templates, and the brainstorming and information exchanges occurred freely between project meetings.
 Augmental also shared samples of their circuit boards for technical evaluation.
 This process fostered an atmosphere of productive feedback loops and iterative refinement between the two teams.